Skip to content

 June 6, 2010

-Formally launching a special needs focused ministry will at some point require a leap of faith.
-And regardless of the amount of upfront planning a church does, some unforeseen issue will invariably arise that requires the team to rethink their approach and make a change.
-Because the effects of special needs diagnoses vary so dramatically and because each family is unique, many challenges have to be tackled on a case-by-case basis and as they happen.
-So at some point, a church just has to get started while still feeling under prepared.
+Formally launching a special needs ministry always requires faith.
+And regardless of the amount of upfront planning a church does, some unforeseen issue will inevitably arise that requires the ministry team to rethink their approach and to make a change.
+Because the effects of special needs diagnoses vary so dramatically and because each family is unique, many challenges have to be tackled on a case-by-case basis.
+So at some point, a church just has to start the ministry while still feeling underprepared.

-Having said the above, I believe that “yes” a church can formally launch and publicize a special needs ministry too soon.
+Having said all the above, I believe that a church can begin publicizing a special needs ministry too soon.
 Let me explain.
-What a church does for the first 60 days of the ministry will be the reputation that church carries for the next two to three years.
+What a church does in the early days of the ministry will establish its reputation for the next two or three years.
 First impressions are lasting impressions.
-News of early successes and/or early failures will disseminate quickly.
-And because special needs accommodation is not a fad, but a soon-to-be permanent fixture in churches everywhere, it is important that a strong culture and respected program is established early.
+News of early successes or failures will disseminate quickly.
+And because special needs accommodation is not a fad but poised to become a permanent fixture on every church’s ministry menu, early decisions may have long term consequences (good or bad).

 Special Needs Ministry Checklist